Estimated Time | 4 to 6 days. | |

 See photos of hiking

-Why choose a trail at Nahmakanta Public Reserved Land?
+Why hike at Nahmakanta Public Reserved Land ?

 Welcome to nahmakanta public reserved land, a hidden gem nestled in the heart of Maine's wilderness.
 If you're a hiker, outdoor enthusiast, or someone simply yearning to reconnect with nature, this is your paradise.